cloudfoundry/summit-training-classes/cloud-native/site/content/labs/hystrix.md

 title: Circuit Breakers with Hystrix
 ---

-Currently, our browser app does not fail gracefully when an issue occurs communicating with the people service.
+Currently, our browser app does not fail gracefully when an issue occurs while communicating with the people service.
 Let's fix that.

 ## Simulating Failure